 I believe that most travelers have a passion to see and experience a new country, and the people that signed up for The Dragon Trip tour is no exception.

-For me, this is an extremely well thought-out adventure tour which takes into consideration many different aspects of what makes a good tour in Japan and allows you to see as much as possible in a relatively short amount of time.
+For me, this is an extremely well-thought-out adventure tour that takes into consideration many different aspects of what makes a good tour in Japan and allows you to see as much as possible in a relatively short amount of time.